Your Genesys Blog Subscription has been confirmed!

 Genesys added native bot flow authoring in Architect earlier this year.
 Now, bot authors can view all utterances in a bot flow conversation, enabling them to monitor the conversation for intent recognition against testing and actual use case utterances.

-Genesys continues to improve the native analytics capabilities in Genesys Cloud CX and enhance APIs available for customers who want to directly consume analytics data.
+Genesys continues to improve the native analytics capabilities in Genesys Cloud and enhance APIs available for customers who want to directly consume analytics data.

 Flow Outcome Milestones